cv667751/cv667751/README.md

 Dedicated and passionate secondary math teacher on a transformative journey, pursing a degree in computer science.
 I'm blending my analytical teaching skills with a growing proficiency in coding.
 Ready to transition into the dynamic realm of software engineering.

 ## 🔭 I'm currently working on
-- The CS 411W (Professional Workforce Development) course project.
+- CS 411W (Professional Workforce Development) course project.
+- Itiner-Ease Travel App

 ## 🌱 I'm currently learning
 - Cybersecurity Fundamentals